embulk/embulk-output-bigquery/README.md

 The geographic location of the dataset.
 Required except for US and EU.

-`auto_create_table` isn't supported except for US and EU.
-And GCS bucket should be in same region when you use `gcs_bucket`.

 See also [Dataset Locations | BigQuery | Google Cloud](https://cloud.google.com/bigquery/docs/dataset-locations)

 ### mode